Open-Acidification/Open-Acidification.github.io/_docs/03-device-assembly.md

 ![Reset button wire attachment](/assets/images/faceplate_attach_reset.jpg)

 Third, attach the LCD jumper cables to the LCD header on the PCB.
-Only the outside 6 LCB pins should have attached wires, and these wires should go in the 6 outside-most headers, in the same order they occur on the LCD.
+Only the outside 6 LCD pins should have attached wires, and these wires should go in the 6 outside-most headers, in the same order they occur on the LCD.

 ![LCD jumper wire attachment](/assets/images/faceplate_attach_lcd.jpg)